-We arrive into Bangkok around 6am.
-After some breakfast at a local hotel we make the journey south to the beach town of Hua Hin (approximately 3 hours).
-Spend your free time here exploring and swimming in the numerous white sandy beaches by day and indulging in amazing food by night.
+Arrive into Bangkok around 6 am this morning.
+After some breakfast at a local hotel, make the journey south to the beach town of Hua Hin (approximately 3 hours).
+With two days to enjoy this palm-fringed resort town, spend your free time exploring the numerous white sandy beaches by day and indulging in amazing food by night.
 This beautiful coastal spot is located right by a sophisticated city that has everything you need.
 But its slickness takes nothing away from the gorgeous beach and blue-green waters, which are perfect to laze around in.
-Hua Hin was once a sleepy fishing village before Thai royalty made it their beachside getaway in the '20s.
+Hua Hin was once a sleepy fishing village before Thai royalty made it their beachside getaway in the 1920’s.
 Hin Beach is the main strip – grab a coconut, settle in and be sure to sample the delicious thom kha (spicy seafood soup).

 Day 10 Hua Hin

 Today is free to spend as you please.
 A bicycle tour is always an excellent choice for the family, and there are many nearby vineyards and mountainous trails to explore, depending on how far you would like to venture.
 You might like to just stay at the beach and soak up the atmosphere of Thailand's original coastal resort.
 Perhaps stroll north on the main shore to check out some of the opulent Victorian-style garden estates.
 The day market, Chatchai, is well worth a visit, boasting fresh fruit, delicious donuts and traditional sweetened coffee.

 Return by minivan to Bangkok and enjoy an afternoon of free time.
 The shopping is excellent in Bangkok, and the malls sometimes feel like their own kind of theme park.
 Tonight, why not head out for a farewell dinner and take the opportunity to look back on the week’s adventures with your family and new-found friends.